madpsy/xpa125b_controller/README.md

 7. Run `quit` to close bluetoothctl
 8. Run `sudo rfcomm bind rfcomm0 98:D3:65:F1:3A:C0` - use the MAC of your own

+Note: After rebooting the computer you will need to rerun the `rfcomm` command so you could add it to the top of the script or run it on boot.

 Now you will have a new serial device at `/dev/rfcomm0` ready for use.
 Following on from the example above you could use it with the script, like this:

 `./amp_serial_control.sh localhost 51111 /dev/rfcomm0`